iheartprinceville logo dark

 1831 – Richard Charlton, British Consul to the Hawaiian Islands, leases lands between Hanalei and Kalihiwai from Governor Kaikioewa of Kaua’i to use as a cattle ranch.
 Longhorn cattle are imported from California, when California was still part of Mexico.

-1835 – The first successful sugarcane plantation is started in Koloa in Kauai.
-The first 8,000 pounds of sugar was shipped to the United States the following year.
+1835 – The first successful sugarcane plantation is started in Koloa in Kauai and the first 8,000 pounds of sugar was shipped to the United States the following year.
+The sugar industry would dominate the island’s economy for more than a century.

 1834 – The Waioli Huiia Church, a United Church of Christ in Hanalei, is founded and the church, as it stands today, is built in 1912.